Banff Travel Tips: 30+ Things to Know Before You Go

 There are also other animals around throughout the winter like elk, wolves and cougars.
 It’s recommended that you carry bear spray when hiking all year round.

-Travel Banff Canada Facebook Group
+Travel Banff Canada Private Facebook Group

 Banff Travel Tips - What you should know before visiting Banff National Park